JeongsooP/Community-Forensics/README.md

                         Minimum number of operations for each element in rsa_ops.
 Provide either a comma-separated list of integers or a single integer to be broadcasted to all elements.
   --rsa_max_num_ops RSA_MAX_NUM_OPS
                         Maximum number of operations for each element in rsa_ops.
 Provide either a comma-separated list of integers or a single integer to be broadcasted to all elements.
+  --eval_only           If true, only evaluate model on test set.
   --model_inner_dim MODEL_INNER_DIM
                         Model inner dimension
   --model_size MODEL_SIZE